MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/ocr.md

 4. On the **OCR** page, select the SharePoint libraries where you want to enable OCR.
 The default is no SharePoint libraries, but you can select **Edit** to choose specific SharePoint libraries or to choose all SharePoint libraries.

-[Setup and manage will be mostly likely moved to a separate admin article, in which case it will just be linked to here.]
+[Setup and manage will be mostly likely moved to a separate admin article, in which case it will just be linked to from here.]

 ### Compliance center